gschwaeb/NHL_Game_Prediction/README.md

 ## [Exploratory Data Analysis](https://github.com/gschwaeb/NHL_Game_Prediction/blob/master/Exploratory%20Data%20Analysis.ipynb)

-Home teams win the majority of games, but are winning decreasingly less games over the seasons.
+The home teams win the majority of games, but have won a smaller % of games in recent seasons.
 ![hws](images/hws.png)

-Looking that the B2B effect on home win% it appears that the home team playing on a back to back has a much bigger effect than when the away team is playing in a back to back.
-I am unsure of the causation behind this.
+Looking that the B2B effect on home win%, playing back to back definitley effects win% and it appears that the home team playing on a back to back has a much bigger effect than when the away team is playing in a back to back.
 ![b2b](images/b2b.png)

-The most prominent team features that show up visually in a distribution of winning vs losing teams is Expected Goals For % for the last 40 games.
-From the below  graphs you can see the winning teams distribution is slightly to the right with fatter right tails than the losing team.
-Still, the distributions have a lot of overlap showing that bad teams win and good teams lose often.
+The most explicit team feature that shows up visually is Expected Goals For % for the last 40 games.
+From the below  graphs you can see the winning teams' distribution is slightly to the right with fatter right tails than the losing teams'.
+Still, the distributions have a lot of overlap.
+This exemplifies that there is a lot of parity in the NHL.
+Bad teams win and good teams lose often.
 ![xGF](images/xGF.png)

-Looking at the below two goalie stats distribution, we again see the distribution of winning teams have higher quality goaltending, but only slightly
+Looking at the below two goalie distributions for Fenwick Save %, we again see the distribution of winning teams have higher quality goaltending, but the difference is only slight.
+By looking at the below and above histograms, I can infer that any feature indicating strength will only slightly nudge win probability up for that team.
+This is something to keep in mind when I do the modeling.
 ![FSV](images/FSV.png)